Ex-eBay execs get prison time for bizarre harassment scheme

 Assistant U.S. Attorney Seth Kosto accused Baugh of trying to deflect blame, saying that no one above him at eBay “told him to anonymously threaten and harass and stalk the Steiners.”

-The Steiners say they the terror campaign stole their sense of safety and caused devastating consequences to their business and finances.
+The Steiners say the terror campaign stole their sense of safety and caused devastating consequences to their business and finances.

 “What eBay — the defendant and other co-conspirators, both indicted and unindicted — did to us has changed me forever and I don’t think the old David is coming back,” David Steiner said.